 Making Changes Can Change Whether or Not an Insurance Company Will Insure You

-Underwriting can be a process with many shifting parts.
-If you're unsure why a claim or coverage has been denied, ask your agent for the likely cause so you can remedy the situation and move forward.
+Underwriting is a process with many shifting parts.
+If you're unsure why a claim or your coverage has been denied, ask your agent for the likely cause so you can remedy the situation and move forward.